Max1412/101worker/modules/commentSentiments/README.md

 ## Dependencies

-This module relies on the dump from the modules _matchLanguage_ and _contributionCommentFilter_ and their respective dependencies.
+This module relies on the dump from the modules _matchLanguage_ and _contributionCommentSentiments_ and their respective dependencies.

 ## Issues